Gun Anger Problem

 Prior to his election to the U.S. Senate, Murphy served Connecticut's Fifth Congressional District for three terms in the U.S. House of Representatives.
 During his time in the House, Murphy worked to improve access to housing for homeless veterans, foster job creation and advocate for affordable healthcare for all Americans.
 Murphy authored the Frank Melville Supportive Housing Investment Act to revitalize housing programs for people with disabilities.
 The bill was signed into law by the president in 2010.

 Before getting elected to Congress, Murphy served for eight years in Connecticut General Assembly where he was the author of the state's historic stem cell investment legislation and the state's workplace smoking ban.
 Senator Murphy grew up in Wethersfield, Connecticut, and attended Williams College in Massachusetts.
 He graduated from the University of Connecticut School of Law and practiced real estate and banking law with the firm of Ruben, Johnson & Morgan in Hartford, Connecticut.

 He is married to Catherine Holahan, an attorney.
 They have two sons, Owen and Rider, as well as two cats and two guinea pigs.

 Join journalists, politicians, authors, creators and newsmakers from our community and around the nation May 3-8, 2021 as we come together to take a hard look at the people, policy and events that shape our lives.

-Once you RSVP and get your tickets, we’ll email you all the information you’ll need to attend the festival.
+Once you RSVP or purchase tickets, we’ll email you all the information you’ll need to attend the festival.